Code-Institute-Submissions/Phillip-Healy-cardboard_craic_SepResub/README.md

 I chose to have the site be open and clean to have a great user experience.
 Keeping focus on the content the user has come for, while providing easy navigation to and from every part of the site.
 I went with a healthy green colour which is traditionally associated with the environment and success.

+For the font I chose Poppins; a free Google Font.
+Poppins is an internationalist take on geometric sans.
+Each letterform is nearly monolinear, with optical corrections applied to stroke joints where necessary to maintain an even typographic color.
+The Devanagari base character height and the Latin ascender height are equal; Latin capital letters are shorter than the Devanagari characters, and the Latin x-height is set rather high (https://fonts.google.com/specimen/Poppins#about).
+ I found this Font to be clean and clear at all font-weights, which is what I wanted in my consistent vision across the site.

 ## Features

 ### Existing Features